 This documentation will explain how to change these limits to suit the jobs that you want to run.
-You can also disable these limits if you prefer to control resource allocation manually by yourself.
+You can also disable these limits if you prefer to control resource allocation manually by yourself - see Disabling resource limits for your job-scheduler for instructions.